Basic date and time types

 Changed in version 3.7: When the

-method, the UTC offsets can have a colon as a separator between hours, minutes and seconds.
-For example,'+01:00:00'
+%zdirective is provided to thestrptime()method, the UTC offsets can have a colon as a separator between hours, minutes and seconds.
+For example,'+01:00:00'will be parsed as an offset of one hour.
+In addition, providing'Z'is identical to'+00:00'.%ZIn

-is replaced by the returned value, which must be a string.strptime()
+strftime(),%Zis replaced by an empty string iftzname()returnsNone; otherwise%Zis replaced by the returned value, which must be a string.strptime()only accepts certain values for%Z:any value in

 So someone living in Japan may have